 About Temp Staff

 Temp Staff are intended for short or long term employment with a predetermined end date.
 Departments may hire an individual as a non-regular employee, without advertisement, provided the job duties and responsibilities correlate to a standard position classification and the incumbent meets the minimum qualifications.
 They can be either Temp Staff Exempt or Temp Staff Non-Exempt.
 However, both categories are compensated at an hourly rate and require the incumbent to submit hours via a MyNMSU Timesheet.
-Non-regular employment categories are fully defined in policy 4.30.10.
+Non-regular employment categories are fully defined in ARP 6.03 – Employment Categories.
 If the temp staff employment changes, we encourage you to terminate the current position immediately and hire into the appropriate category.

 Conditions of Temporary Staff

-You may hire a temp staff for up to a maximum of 1 year at which time you can rehire via EPAF in increments of no more than 1 year continuously.
+You may hire temp staff for up to a maximum of 1 fiscal year (7/1 to 6/30), at which time you can rehire via EPAF in increments of no more than 1 year continuously.
+Temp staff hiring dates cannot cross fiscal years.
+If the hire will continue after 6/30, the department will need to submit another EPAF to rehire.

 Hours and FTE